dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 1. children - by alias, bidirectional
 1. uplink - by address, the rx side of downlink
 1. downlink - by path resolved to address, the tx side of uplink
-1. symlink - permanenent link by path, resolution refreshed each tx
+1. symlink - permanent link by path, resolution refreshed each tx
 1. hardlink - permanent link by address, acts as a shared child

 This does introduce non-determinism, as the timing of when something occurred can now affect what address it was resolved to.